DoctorMcKay/node-steam-user/README.md

 ### setOptions(options)
 - `options` - An object containing zero or more [options](#options-).

-### setSentry(sentry)
-- `sentry` - A Buffer or string containing your machine auth token

-**THIS IS DEPRECATED AND WILL BE REMOVED IN THE NEXT MAJOR RELEASE.**

-This is retained exclusively for backwards compatibility.
-You should use the `machineAuthToken` property in `logOn()` instead.

 ### logOn([details])
 - `details` - An object containing details for this logon
 	- `anonymous` - Pass `true` if you want to log into an anonymous account, omit or pass `false` if not
 	- `refreshToken` - A refresh token, [see below](#using-refresh-tokens)
 	- `accountName` - If logging into a user account, the account's name
-	- `password` - If logging into an account without a login key or a web logon token, the account's password
+	- `password` - If logging into an account without a refresh token or web logon token, the account's password
     - `machineAuthToken` - If logging into an account that has email Steam Guard using the account name and password, pass a valid machine auth token to avoid needing to provide an `authCode`.
 This is only necessary in advanced cases, as steam-user [will take care of this for you by default](#machine-auth-tokens)
-	- `loginKey` - If logging into an account with a login key, this is the account's login key **\[[DEPRECATED](#login-key-deprecation)\]**
 	- `webLogonToken` - If logging into an account with a [client logon token obtained from the web](https://github.com/DoctorMcKay/node-steamcommunity/wiki/SteamCommunity#getclientlogontokencallback), this is the token
 	- `steamID` - If logging into an account with a client logon token obtained from the web, this is your account's SteamID, as a string or a `SteamID` object
 	- `authCode` - If you have a Steam Guard email code, you can provide it here.
 You might not need to, see the [`steamGuard`](#steamguard) event.
 (Added in 1.9.0)
 	- `twoFactorCode` - If you have a Steam Guard mobile two-factor authentication code, you can provide it here.
 You might not need to, see the [`steamGuard`](#steamguard) event.
 (Added in 1.9.0)
-	- `rememberPassword` - `true` if you want to get a login key which can be used in lieu of a password for subsequent logins. `false` or omitted otherwise.
 	- `logonID` - A 32-bit integer to identify this login.
 The official Steam client derives this from your machine's private IP (it's the `obfuscated_private_ip` field in `CMsgClientLogOn`).
 If you try to logon twice to the same account from the same public IP with the same `logonID`, the first session will be kicked with reason `SteamUser.EResult.LogonSessionReplaced`.
 Defaults to `0` if not specified.
 		- As of v4.13.0, this can also be an IPv4 address as a string, in dotted-decimal notation (e.g. `"192.168.1.5"`)
 	- `machineName` - A string containing the name of this machine that you want to report to Steam.
 This will be displayed on steamcommunity.com when you view your games list (when logged in).